 Arriving in a new country as an expat is obviously very different to visiting as a tourist.
 Our first month in Hanoi has been subdued – we’ve been focused on finding a place to live, settling in at work, learning the language, and getting into a routine.
 It’s all a work in progress.
 As time goes by, I’m looking forward to soaking up more of Hanoi – and naturally, I’ll be taking this opportunity to see as much of Vietnam as possible.

 Bucket list, wish list – whatever you want to call it, my travel plans for Vietnam are definitely a work in progress.
-I’m keen to hear any tips you have to share, so please leave them in the comments below.
+I’m keen to hear any tips you have to share, so please leave them in the comments below!

 MY VIETNAM TRAVEL WISHLIST

-– Celebrate the Mid-Autumn Festival in Tuyen Quang
+– Celebrate Mid-Autumn Festival in Tuyen Quang

-– Visit the Bac Ha Market
+– Bargain at the Sunday market in Bac Ha

-– Travel the Ma Pi Leng pass in Ha Giang
+– Go trekking in Ha Giang

 – Go trekking in the Mai Chau valley

-– Go caving in Phnong Na
+– Explore the caves in Phnong Na

 – Climb to the top of Marble Mountain in Da Nang